Skip to content

 • When a given user removed e-mails.
 Internally, webmail uses the IMAP protocol.
 All activity is therefore logged in the IMAP logs.

-Accessing the POP3 and IMAP Logs
+Accessing POP3 & IMAP Logs

 1. Log in to the AXS Guard appliance.